English Language Programs

 These conversation groups are for adult language learners (over age 18) who are able to speak some English.
 Each week the group will discuss a topic in English to help improve their conversational skills.
 Advance registration is required to get the Zoom link for these virtual programs.
 These programs are supported by a grant from the Rutgers Equity Alliance for Community Health.

-English Conversation Cafés
+Summer English Conversation Café

 Register here.